Battle of Pilckem Ridge: XIV Corps

-In the XIV Corps area, the Guards Division on the left flank crossed the Yser Canal on the afternoon of 27 July after a reconnaissance report from British airmen.
-The German front position was empty and the Guards lurked forward for 500–700 yd beyond, with French 1st Division conforming on the left.
+In the XIV Corps area, the Guards Division, on the left flank, had crossed the Yser Canal on the afternoon of 27 July after a reconnaissance report from British airmen.
+The German front position was empty and the Guards lurked forward for 500–700 yd beyond, with the French 1st Division conforming on the left.
 The 38th (Welsh) Division line on the right was already on the east side of the canal and encountered German small-arms and artillery-fire when it pressed forward.
-A regiment of the 23rd Reserve Division was sent forward that evening to recapture the front line.
+A regiment of the German 23rd Reserve Division was sent forward that evening to recapture the front line.
 The British bombardment was so intense that only one battalion was able to counter-attack.
 On 31 July, the British and French advanced 3000–3500 yd to the Steenbeek River.
 The preliminary bombardment had destroyed the German front position and the creeping barrage supported the infantry at least as far as the first objective.
-Infantry and a few tanks dealt with German strong points beyond the first position, penetrated the forward battle zone and pushed on.
+Infantry and a few tanks dealt with German strong points further on, penetrated the forward battle zone and pushed on.
 Several field batteries were brought forward once the black line had been captured, joining the masked batteries placed there before the attack.
 Cavalry probes began but German artillery and small-arms fire stopped them short of the green line.